elunna/nerfhack-changelog/README.md

 ### spellbook of fire bolt
 * Moved to the Attack school (SLASH'EM)
+* Fire bolts always stop after the first monster hit, unlike force bolts which can travel through multiple monsters.

+The damage calculations have been revamped from HackEM:
+* Base damage is 1d10 fire damage
+* At skilled it deals 2d10 fire damage
+* At expert it deals 3d10 fire damage
+* At level 5 it deals an additional +1d4 damage
+* At level 11 it deals an additional +1d4 damage
+* At level 17 it deals an additional +1d4 damage
+* If the target resists cold a bonus +7 damage is applied.

+This means if the player has maxxed out their attack spell skill and leveled up to XP21, they could be dealing 3d10+3d4 with a level 1 spell.

 ### spellbook of fireball
 * Moved to the Matter school (SLASH'EM)